lastdev/Addons/GTFO/ReadMe.txt

 * Added WoD spells for Grimrail Depot
 * Added WoD spells for the Everbloom
 * Added Legion spells for Court of Stars

+5.0.4
+* Updated for patch 10.0.2
+* Updated Wrath Classic TOC to 3.4.1
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates